-Example: Schedule EV-F This commercial rate may help lower the building's overall electric cost if the association is installing several charging stations or trying to manage overall power demand.
-Property managers inquiring about Schedule EV-F may contact us at one of the following.
+Example: EV Pilot Rate a commercial electric vehicle charging time-of-use (TOU) rate may help lower the building’s overall electric cost if the association is installing multiple charging stations or trying to manage overall power demand.
+Learn more about our EV Pilot TOU Rates.

 Please see the Department of Energy's Alternative Fuels Data Center for additional information about EV charging for multi-unit dwellings.